adaptui/react/docs-templates/datepicker.md

 `DatePicker` component provides a way to select a date using [DateField](./datefield) & [Calendar](./calendar.md) component.
 It follows the [Native Input Date](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) for the keyboard navigation & accessibility features.
-Support all the features as React Aria's [useDatePicker](https://react-spectrum.adobe.com/react-aria/useDatePicker.html#features).
+Supports all the features as React Aria's [useDatePicker](https://react-spectrum.adobe.com/react-aria/useDatePicker.html#features).